open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

   * Inter-Agent Protocols (Communication other than Dialog Packets)
   * Dialog Event Management (Communication About Error Conditions)
   * Data Packets
   * Context and History

+*Mr. Stine noted that the Information Systems Authority (ISA) of Estonia, creators of the Bürokratt virtual assistant, have agreed to be one of the external partners whom Dr. Dahl identified above.*

+*Mr. Martens noted that the survey will be used to develop a tool that can be used when friends and partners of OVON are encountered - a way to involve them in prototypes.
+The survey/interview guide will facilitate conversations.
+It is a peer-reviewed effort.*

+*Mr. Stine added a mention of Ms. Olga Howard's approach to use cases; this will continue to be valuable.
+The team will also continue having discussions with industry people on the outside.
+However, Ms. Howard's work is instrumental in connecting external use cases to the work led by the interoperability team.*

+*Mr. Martens noted that the Estonian government represents a key piece of the equation for Open Voice regarding the establishment of a government partner; what remains is for OVON to find multiple technology providers - given the discussions about generative AI, Microsoft AI is one possibility, Nuance is another.
+OVON should also have corporate users of Voice Assistant technologies such as Schwarz Grüppe or Volkswagen.*

+*Dr. Dahl then reviewed the Interoperability Roadmap, as set up in Trello. and presented a slide with the group's partner activities, main activity and the future demos and draft specifications.
+She then presented a timeline view of the previous slide, and noted that the group is nearly finished with Demo 1 and close to finishing the Dialog Packet draft.
+Also forthcoming is Demo 2, which has broader capability than Demo 1.
+Demo 1 is two independent agents delegating tasks back and forth to one another, with a simple use case and speech interaction (a "hello world" demo).
+Demo 2 - the main addition is use of more specifications, such as negotiation and cooperation between two agents.
+Demo 3 will introduce channeling pattern where the second agent - the one delegated to, that does the actual work - asks the first agent to speak and listen for it.
+The agent that is being delegated to is conducting the dialog, but using the agent to which the user is speaking as its voice.
+By the end of Demo 3 the group will be able to demo two patterns.*

+## Headline Deliverables 1H 2023  - J. Stine ##

+*Mr. Stine presented a slide detailing OVON's deliverables for the first half of 2023:*

+* Build Qualified Sponsor-Contributor Participant Pipeline
+  * 1H Success Metric: Second-Level Conversations with >10 potential >$10k
+    contributors/sponsors
+  * A new category of support for OVON: a 1x or 1Y contribution to OVON without being a member of the Linux Foundation.
+This is a way for smaller firms to support the Open Voice Network.
+This will open up additional revenue streams.
+* Launch TrustMark Program - launched by Ms. Coleman on March 29, 2023 in a  webinar
+* Publish-Demo First Interoperability Specifications.

+*Mr. Stine also noted that the group is on track to deliver.
+Deliverables 2 and 3 above make Deliverable 1 doable as they build organizational credibility.*

+## Ecosystem for Participation, Development 1H 2023  - J. Stine ##

+*Mr. Stine discussed potential vertical prospects for OVON, in areas including Automotive, Healthcare, Social Gaming, Financial Services, Retail, Restaurant Hospitality, Government and Smart Home.
+He noted that the same issues face all, but they differ in use cases and metrics.
+He also referenced several horizontal value propositions that cut across industries, including Customer Service, Enterprise Content Management and Standardized Transaction/Authentication.
+In the latter area, there is not a standard method for voice-based authentication and transaction which is a concern in all the consumer-facing industries.
+Mr. Stine also noted the presence of a development ecosystem, and different small providers of solutions in various industries, clustered.
+Different firms are also doing strategy and solution, security/authentication, open voice platforms, language models and big monster tech with specific interests in conversational AI.*

+*Mr. Stine then outlined the distinction between OVON members, sponsors and contributors, each class an integral part of the Open Voice ecosystem.*

+*Mr. Stine stressed the criticality at this time of OVON transitioning from reactive to proactive as it shifts to outreach to individuals in all of the said categories.
+Progress on this outreach will be reported to the technical committee.*

+## Authentication Study Group Report - B. Epstein ##

+*The Authentication Study Group launched on Fri., Mar.
+3, 2023, output posted on slack and the google drive, with the following guidelines:*

+* Objective: Identify and document the technical requirements for identifying and authenticating voice assistants.
+* Two primary questions:
+   * How do we identify?
+   * How do we authenticate?
+* Areas not covered - that may need additional study groups:
+   * Discovery
+   * Disambiguation (similar sounding names - we are not concerned with this yet)
+   * Arbitration (how a voice system chooses which assistant it connects to)
+   * User identification and authentication
+   * Goal is to have a first draft of the specifications document ready by the end of April.

+*The group is in a 'call for comments' phase - to collect ideas for requirements about the identification and authentication of voice assistants.*

+*Mr. Epstein asked if anyone is aware of other initiatives working on authentication of voice assistants or of users to please let him know.*

+*Mr. Martens noted the many ongoing discussions about Large Language Models and how they should identify themselves - about training data, biases, and the like.
+For that reason, this exercise can benefit many stakeholders.*

+## Trust Mark Initiative Updates - O. Coleman

+* On deck to have program launch on 3/29/23
+* Helpful discussion regarding branding Trust Mark with the legal team at Linux Foundation about the need for copyright or lack thereof
+* The current working name is 'The Trust Mark Initiative of the Open Voice Network.'
+* A webinar is scheduled for March 29th.
+The website will be updated and social media outreach is planned.
+* Also on the 29th - the first module of the LF training course will be previewed with a teaser.
+* Letters of invitation for a board of advisors are going out - a group of people in the industry who can help with the program, providing support and introduction to companies and entities that will offer support of the program
+* Project Voice 2023 will include a formal announcement and a conversation with the voice AI leadership council.
+* Excellent meeting with Deutsch Telekom.
+   * DT provided a view into its self-assessment tool, modeled in turn on the Trustworthy AI Framework from the European Union.
+   * Leveraging the work DT has done will get the Trust Mark initiative 90% of the way.
+   * The remainder of the work is the front matter of text changes, any training the team needs (for example, DT's educational training), etc.
+  * This may be a key investment area - an area where it makes sense to have a developer.
+It means using web forms but has IT support on the back end for authentication and data storage.
+  * It may mean putting a prototype on the website.

+* The group is aligning its code of ethics (to be announced - in draft mode now) - which covers the following principles
+   * Transparency
+   * Inclusivity
+   * Accountability
+   * Sustainability
+   * Privacy
+   * Compliance

+*Ms. Coleman also presented and called for a review of the code of ethics within the meeting.

+*At Project Voice, Bradley Metrock will be convening the Conversational A.I.
+Leadership Council.
+There will be 300 enterprise decision makers for this gathering.
+Those present will be asked by Metrock to sign the aforementioned OVON code of ethics.

+*OVON will be speaking at the Conversational A.I.
+Leadership Council and speaking to the principles it espouses in the said ethical statment.

+## Action Items - N. Southern:

+* Group - if anyone has ideas about requirements for identification of voice assistants, submit to Jon
+* Group -  if anyone is aware of other initiatives working on authentication of voice assistants or of users to please let Bruce know.*

+  * Context and History

 # Notes of the Open Voice Network Technical Committee Meeting - February 10, 2023